Where to stay in Machu Picchu. 5 stars hotel or budget – a guide to finding the best hotels in Machu Picchu, Peru

 Daytrip from Cusco

-Last but not least you could option to not stay overnight in Aguas Calientes at all.
+Last but not least you could opt to not stay overnight in Aguas Calientes at all.
 Day trips from Cusco are possible.
 If you hop on the very first train in the morning (which leaves around 6 am) you’ll reach Aguas Calientes around 9 am.
 The last train from Machu Picchu usually leaves around 7 pm.
 Calculate 90 minutes for bus transfers (Aguas Calientes to Machu Picchu and back), that will leave you, ideally speaking, 6 hours to explore the ruins.
 Definitely count on less available time, though.

 Here’s my comprehensive guide on how to get from Cusco to Machu Picchu.